clinton-hall/nzbToMedia/README.md

 		/usr/local/utorrent/nzbToMedia/TorrentToMedia.py "%D" "%N" "%L"

+3. In uTorrent set the following directories.

+	i.
+Download Directory = The directory where downloaded files stay while seeding.
+		This is NOT the "FROM" directory in CouchPotato renamer.

+		/usr/local/Download

+	ii.
+Watch Direcetory = The balckhole directory used by CouchPotato and/or SickBeard

+    		/usr/local/blackhole

-3. Output from TorrentToMedia will be logged where the scripts reside, in a file called "postprocess.log"
+4. Output from TorrentToMedia will be logged where the scripts reside, in a file called "postprocess.log"

 ### Transmission